 The Military Spouse Career Advancement Accounts (MyCAA) program provides up to $4,000 of Financial Assistance for military spouses who are pursuing degree programs, licenses or credentials leading to employment in portable career fields.

-Spouses can contact MilitaryOneSource for education counseling and help finding alternative funding sources.
+Spouses can contact MilitaryOneSource for education counseling and help to find alternative funding sources.
 Call toll free at: 800.342.9647.

 Click here to learn more about the MyCAA Career Advancement Accounts program.